 LANCASTER – The California Highway Patrol will conduct a sobriety/ driver’s license checkpoint at an undisclosed location in the Antelope Valley area this Saturday, June 25.

 “The primary objective of an sobriety/ driver’s license checkpoint is to ensure the safe passage of each and every motorist on our highways by targeting roads where there is a high frequency of driving-under-the-influence-related accidents and/or prior arrests,” according to a news release by the California Highway Patrol Antelope Valley Area.

 Drivers who are determined to be under the influence will be physically arrested and their vehicles towed away.
-Any suspended or unlicensed drivers passing through the checkpoint will be cited and their vehicles may be impounded.
+Any suspended or unlicensed driver passing through the checkpoint will be cited and their vehicles may be impounded, according to the CHP.